 Previously, banks or post offices issued physical NSC certificates .
 This has been discontinued since 2016.
 At the moment, certificates can be bought either by electronic mode (e-mode) or Passbook mode.

 While the passbook method is unpopular and comparatively more tedious, you can effortlessly buy an NSC scheme with a savings account at an authorised bank or post office.
 It is important to note, however, that you would require to activate your internet banking to do the same.

-NSC is one of the tax-saving investment options available under Section 80C of the Income Tax Act.
-The other popular options are Equity Linked Savings Schemes (ELSS), National Pension System (NPS), Public Provident Fund (PPF) and Tax-saving Fixed Deposits (FD).
-Here is how these tax-saving investments compare with each other:
+NSC is one of the tax-saving investment options available under Section 80C of the Income Tax Act, 1961.
+The other popular options are Equity Linked Savings Schemes (ELSS), National Pension System (NPS), Public Provident Fund (PPF) and Tax-Saving Fixed Deposits (FD).
+The table below compares NSC with other tax-saving investments:

 |Investment||Interest||Lock-in Period||Risk Profile|

 |NSC||7.7% p.a.||5 years||Low-risk|